Valencia Logo

 Valencia Logo History

-The bat, which received the status of the club’s main symbol, was originally depicted on the coat of arms of King James I of Aragon.
+The bat, which later became the club’s main symbol, was originally depicted on the coat of arms of King James I of Aragon.
 There are two versions of its origin.
-According to one of them, she sat on the top of the flag when the king liberated Valencia’s city from the Moorish invaders.
-According to other assumptions, there were many bats in that area, which served as an inspiration for the authors of the royal coat of arms.
+According to one of them, she sat on the top of the flag when the king liberated Valencia from the Moorish invaders.
+According to other accounts, many bats were in that area, which inspired the authors of the Royal Coat of Arms.

 As a result, this animal became part of the state symbols, and from there, it migrated to the Valencia football club’s emblem.
-Moreover, the first logo came complete with a red and yellow striped diamond and a gold crown, taken from the city’s heraldic shield.
-They complemented the black letters “C,” “V,” and a large light brown soccer ball.
+Moreover, the first logo featured a red-and-yellow striped diamond and a gold crown taken from the city’s heraldic shield.
+They complemented the black letters “C” and “V” and a large light-brown soccer ball.

 1921 – 1941